Vivekthakur02/ADIDAS-AG-VALUATION/README.md

    These are the actual cash inflows to equity holders after all financing obligations.

 4. **Determine Terminal Value for Equity:**
-   Compute terminal value of assets and subtract terminal value of debt:
+   Compute the terminal value of assets and subtract the terminal value of debt:

   TV Equity ​= TVAssets ​− TVDebt​